 The site describes a “pre-opening” in the late summer and a grand opening in September.

 The theater was sold last week to Bethesda Blues LLC for $2,895,000.

 The Bethesda Theatre went dark in the summer of 2010 after struggling with more than $4 million in debt and being foreclosed upon by its lender, BB&T.

 Bethesda community leaders have forming a group in 2010 called “Save the Bethesda Theatre,” spearheaded by the

 The theater first opened in 1938 as an art deco movie house.
 In 2007, it became an Off-Broadway performance hub following a $12 million renovation by the Bozutto Group.
 The non-profit that operated the theater, the Bethesda Cultural Alliance, partnered with Nederlander Worldwide Entertainment to produce several shows there.

 But in 2008, the theater suffered a financial hit when a flood caused it to go dark temporarily as it began a run of "Smokey Joe's Café.”
 Following the dissolution of the partnership with Nederlander in 2009, the theater remained open as a rental venue until its 2010 foreclosure.

-Within the past year, the bank marketed the property and received bids from several interested parties.
+Within the past year, the bank marketed the property and

 Patch will continue to bring you updates on the theater's future as more information becomes available.